Batov/wt-trik/README.md

 	make
 	make -C examples

+<h2>Deployment to the TRIK</h2>>

-Copy *.wt file to your trik.
-And then start it with your IP and port!
+Copy *.wt file to your TRIK.
+And then start it with your IP and your port!

 	e.g.:	./*.wt --docroot . --http-address 192.168.0.114 --http-port 8080

-And ONLY if you have problems with boost-random copy files to your trik with your IP.
+And ONLY if you have problems with boost-random copy files to your TRIK with your IP.

 	cd wt-trik/boost_random
 	scp libboost_random* root@192.168.0.114:/usr/lib